FURK4NGG/ai-capture/README.md

 - [ ] Compatible with macOS, Windows
 - [ ] Audio,Video,Gif Editing
 - [ ] Humanize Mode
+- [ ] Ask with your voice and get code into your clipboard or directly paste your cursor's position

 ## 📦 Setup